-Many ELs, and especially migrant students detained at the border who are now or will soon be entering the Maryland public school system, have not been exposed to English during the pandemic, and therefore need intensive English language instruction.
+Many ELs, and especially migrant students (and unaccompanied minors in particular) detained at the border who are now or will soon be entering the Maryland public school system, have not been exposed to English during the pandemic, and therefore need intensive English language instruction.
 Similarly, students in these populations either have not earned credits, or have earned fewer credits relative to their peers, and therefore need to additional instruction to meet the credit requirements for graduation.